18F/doc_processing_toolkit/DocPrepare/README.md

 ## PrepareDocs

-PrepareDocs.py is script for converting building a document manifest based on metadata extracted from Tika and optionally, metadata that comes with each document.
+PrepareDocs.py is script for building a document manifest based on metadata extracted from Tika and optionally, metadata that comes with each document.
+This script also exports documents to an s3 bucket, when an s3 bucket is provided.

+PrepareDocsS3.py performs the same task except deal with documents entirely on S3.

 # Usage Without S3
 ```python